By Melissa White, CEO and Founder of Lucky Bloke.

 For condom users, extra lube has some major benefits.
 Simply put, exposing your most delicate parts to latex will dry you up—no matter how excited you may be.
 A study that looked at people’s arousal levels with and without condoms found that men who used a condom without lube were slightly less aroused than those who didn’t use a condom or lube.
 The kicker?
 The men who used a condom with lube got as aroused as those who didn’t use a condom at all!
 And provided you are using a high quality, condom-compatible lubricant, your condom is less likely to break during intercourse.

 It’s time to declare your days of suffering through mediocre experiences with condoms officially over.
 Your sex life will thank you.
 Guaranteed.

 Melissa White is the CEO & Founder of Lucky Bloke, a site committed to making it easier for couples to find condoms they love to use.
 Lucky Bloke offers guidance and education on condom sizing and fit, along with a carefully curated assortment of strictly superior condoms and lube from around the world.
 (And 10% of their sales are given to urgent humanitarian causes!)
-You can find them on Twitter at @TheLuckyBloke.
-Melissa also recently launched the theCondomReview.com, a website featuring thoughtful reviews and straightforward opinions on every brand of condom worth using.
-We invited Melissa to contribute to Bedsider because she's super-knowledgeable about condoms.
+Melissa also launched the theCondomReview.com, a website featuring thoughtful reviews and straightforward opinions on every brand of condom worth using.
+We invited Melissa to contribute to Bedsider because she’s super-knowledgeable about condoms.
 Bedsider received no support from Lucky Bloke, directly or indirectly, for posting this article or for any other reason.